mdnogueira/azure-docs.pt-pt/articles/security-center/security-center-threat-intel.md

 ---
-title: Threat Intelligence in Azure Security Center | Microsoft Docs
+title: "Informações sobre ameaças no Centro de Segurança do Azure | Microsoft Docs"
-description: This document helps you to use threat intelligence capability in Azure Security Center to identify potential threats in your VMs and computers.
+description: "Saiba como utilizar a capacidade de informações sobre ameaças no Centro de Segurança do Azure para identificar potenciais ameaças nas suas VMs e computadores."
 services: security-center
 documentationcenter: na
 author: YuriDio